 Overview of SPFLite color support

 SPFLite provides primary commands and keyboard primitive functions to support what are called Virtual Highlighting Pens.

-A highlighting pen can color a portion of text in one of four colors: Red, Blue, Green and Yellow, aside from the "standard" text color.
+A highlighting pen can color a portion of text in one of fifteen colors:

 The available keyboard primitive functions are: